London Grid for Learning: History

-The London Grid for Learning was one of the eight consortia set up by local education authorities in 2000 to develop broadband access for schools, spawned from the government's National Grid for Learning.
+LGfL was one of 8 local authority led consortiums formed across the country in the late 1990s to access government grants with the aim of providing every school with broadband as part of the National Grid for Learning.
 It was part of the government's Broadband in Schools Programme, a five-year project with the aim of providing every school with broadband by 2006.